sajal0206/HackerRank-10-Days-of-Javascript/Day 5/README.md

 When we plug those values into our formula, we get the following:

 We then store these values in an array, [14, 10], sort the array, and return the sorted array, [10, 14], as our answer.

+# Day 5: Arrow Functions

+Objective

+In this challenge, we practice using arrow functions.
+Check the attached tutorial for more details.

+Task

+Complete the function in the editor.
+It has one parameter: an array, .
+It must iterate through the array performing one of the following actions on each element:

+If the element is even, multiply the element by .
+If the element is odd, multiply the element by .
+The function must then return the modified array.

+Input Format

+The first line contains an integer, , denoting the size of .
+The second line contains  space-separated integers describing the respective elements of .

+Constraints

+, where  is the  element of .
+Output Format

+Return the modified array where every even element is doubled and every odd element is tripled.

+Sample Input 0

+5
+1 2 3 4 5
+Sample Output 0

+3 4 9 8 15
+Explanation 0

+Given , we modify each element so that all even elements are multiplied by  and all odd elements are multipled by .
+In other words, .
+We then return the modified array as our answer.